 Introduction

 Background.
-In a recent publication, our group suggested that investigation of trace contaminants in plutonium recovered using the Plutonium Uranium Recovery by Extraction (PUREX) could give indications of material origins, but that a broad study of many elements would be necessary (Chirayath 2015).
+In a recent publication, our group suggested that investigation of trace contaminants in plutonium recovered using the Plutonium Uranium Recovery by Extraction (PUREX) process could give indications of material origins, but that a broad study of many elements would be necessary (Chirayath 2015).
 Descriptions of various PUREX processes are provided in many sources with explanations of chemistry including flow sheets and decontamination factors (DFs) (Lanham 1950, Arker 1954, Darby 1954, Reas 1957, Stoller 1961, Benedict 1982).
 These sources generally report overall beta or gamma DFs of up to 108 with Pu recoveries of 99.7% for industrial scale reprocessing facilities.
 While distribution coefficients (DC) for the various process steps of PUREX have been previously reported, details about elemental DFs for PUREX cycles have been largely limited to the major activity contributors, such as 106Ru and 95Zr (Stoller 1961).
 A compilation of distribution data for PUREX extraction processes provide data for U, Th, and Pu in a variety of concentrations (Prout 1957).
 DCs for Zr, rare earth metals, Pu, and Th are also available (Alcock 1957, Best 1957, Hesford 1957, Scargill 1957, Alcock 1958, Best 1959, Hesford 1959).
 Additionally, Ga has been studied for separation (Collins 2000) because it is a common contaminant in weapons-grade Pu.

 Although a DC, coupled with process information, can be used to calculate a reasonable estimate of DF (Colburn 1939, Sherwood 1952, Long 1967, Perry 2008), variability of DCs under different system conditions give rise to uncertainty in calculated results.
 For example, DCs between tri-n-butyl phosphate (TBP) and nitric acid (HNO3) have been reported for U, Pu, Zr, Nb, Ru, and the rare earth elements, but vary with HNO3 concentration and U saturation in TBP (Sherwood 1952, Stoller 1961).
 These sources also derive mathematical correlations between DC and DF, but experimental PUREX DFs for a large number of individual elements were not provided.

 In the current work, 12.9 mg of depleted uranium dioxide (DUO2) was irradiated in a pseudo-fast neutron spectrum at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory.
-The DUO2 pellet, containing FP and Pu, was dissolved in HNO3 and subjected to two different PUREX experiments for DF characterization and Pu product recovery.
+The DUO2 pellet, containing fission products (FPs) and Pu, was dissolved in HNO3 and subjected to two different PUREX experiments for DF characterization and Pu product recovery.
 Aqueous solutions were analyzed at each step with Inductively Coupled Plasma-Mass Spectrometry (ICP-MS).
 The experimental work used benchtop scale methods to isolate a large fraction of Pu, measure DFs for FPs, and measure overall gamma DFs as part of a larger project to develop forensic radioanalytical capabilities at Texas A&M University.

 Terminology.
 A DC is defined as the concentration ratio between the organic (org) and aqueous (aq) phases as shown in Equation 1, and describes the equilibrium distribution of a species in the system during PUREX separation processes (Benedict 1982):